 College-bound student-athletes who want to compete at an NCAA Division I or II school must meet specific division-wide and amateurism standards.
 They must register with the NCAA Eligibility Center.
-Students who plan to attend a Division III school need to complete the admission standards of the school they plan to attend, but they are not required to register with the NCAA Eligibility Center.

 Division I Academic Eligibility

 To be eligible to compete in NCAA sports during your first year at a Division I school, you must meet ALL the following requirements: